sshark/thrillingbytes/Looking at A Monad Through An Example.md

 ## And The Point Is...
 I do hope you agree using effect is the best approach to this issue.
 But, what does this approach has to do with Monad?
 Monad is a typeclass[^tc]) that has the`map` and `flatMap` methods.
 I want to discuss these methods and how they work in the for-comprehension loop.

-> Sidebar
+> **Sidebar**
 > Functor is a typeclass too which contains the method `map` while Monad has the method `flatMap`.
 Since Monad is a subclass of Functor, Monad has `map` and `flatMap` methods.

 [^tc]: It is imperative to understand what typeclass is and how does it functions.
 Please refer to  https://dev.to/jmcclell/inheritance-vs-generics-vs-typeclasses-in-scala-20op for an introduction.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjk3MzcwNDU5LDc1ODEzMjcxNSwxNzM3MT
+eyJoaXN0b3J5IjpbNjA3NDI2MSw3NTgxMzI3MTUsMTczNzEyMj
-IyMDkxLDEzMzA1MjQ0MzQsLTk1MDIzNTg4NiwxMzgxNDgyMjcx
+A5MSwxMzMwNTI0NDM0LC05NTAyMzU4ODYsMTM4MTQ4MjI3MSwt
-LC0yMTE4NDQ0ODE2XX0=
+MjExODQ0NDgxNl19
 -->